publisha/publisha.github.io/_papers/footnotes.md

 [![The decline and fall of the Roman Empire by Gibbon, Edward - Warne 1872](/images/footnotes/image2.png)](/images/footnotes/image2.png)

-_The decline and fall of the Roman Empire by Gibbon, Edward - Warne 1872_

 Footnotes are marvellous things.
 They can provide extra information that helps to elaborate or to cite sources.
 Publishers don’t like footnotes[^1]; they prefer endnotes, because they are far easier to manage and encourage buyers to purchase the complete book rather than download a sample.